Mass media in South Africa: Television

 Television is the most tightly regulated media sector in South Africa and is (along with radio) regulated by the Independent Communications Authority of South Africa (ICASA).
-Broadcast rights, especially for television, are issued by invitation only and only two independent television broadcasters have been permitted to operate up to now.
-Broadcast licenses mandate percentages of local, community and educational content and broadcasters are required to include such content as a condition of their license.
+Broadcast rights, particularly for television, are granted by invitation only, and only two independent television broadcasters have been permitted to operate to date.
+Broadcast licenses mandate percentages of local, community, and educational content, and broadcasters are required to include such content as a condition of their licenses.

-As a result, there are only four free-to-air terrestrial television channels in South Africa, the South African Broadcasting Corporation's SABC 1, SABC 2 and SABC 3 as well as e.tv.
+As a result, there are only four free-to-air terrestrial television channels in South Africa, the South African Broadcasting Corporation's SABC 1, SABC 2, and SABC 3, as well as e.tv.
 The South African Broadcasting Corporation or SABC is South Africa's state-owned public broadcaster.
 All broadcasters are subject to the Broadcast Complaints Commission.

 Multichoice is the oldest provider of pay TV and satellite broadcasting in the country, with one terrestrial pay TV channel, M-Net, and DStv, a digital satellite television network with over 55 local and international channels that broadcasts to over 2 million subscribers throughout Africa.
-In November 2008 four new licenses were granted, from a total of 18 applications, for the operation of pay-TV services.
-Walking on Water (a Christian broadcaster), On Digital Media and e-Sat (the satellite arm of e.tv) were all expected to start direct-to-home satellite broadcasts in mid-2008.
+In November 2008, four new licenses were granted out of 18 applications for the operation of pay-TV services.
+Walking on Water (a Christian broadcaster), On Digital Media, and e-Sat (the satellite arm of e.tv) were all expected to start direct-to-home satellite broadcasts in mid-2008.
 This did not happen as only On succeeded in launching its Top TV service.
-Even Telkom Media which was supposed to operate satellite services as well as IPTV services such as video-on-demand, never took off and was subsequently sold to Shenzhen Media South Africa.
+Even Telkom Media, which was expected to operate satellite and IPTV services, including video-on-demand, never took off and was subsequently sold to Shenzhen Media South Africa.
 On Digital Media is 68% black owned.

 Radio stations

-Radio has always been South Africa's biggest broadcast medium; From the 1960s, South Africa was a world leader in FM radio technology.
+Radio has always been South Africa's largest broadcast medium.
+Since the 1960s, South Africa has been a world leader in FM radio technology.
 In 1962, five FM radio stations broadcast, each to a particular language group.
-The content of the broadcasts ranged widely, over music, sports, religion, current affairs and drama.
-By the mid 1980s another five languages had their own stations and four music-only regional, commercial broadcasters had been added to the FM network.
+The content of the broadcasts ranged widely, from music, sports, religion, current affairs, and drama.
+By the mid-1980s, another five languages had their own stations, and four music-only regional commercial broadcasters had been added to the FM network.
 The sector's deregulation in 1996 led to an even bigger proliferation of radio stations.
 For example, there are about 4 radio stations available to Johannesburg listeners.

-Broadcasts range from the country-wide and regional radio stations of the state-owned and funded SABC to fully commercial privately owned stations to community stations that target specific cities, towns, neighbourhoods or ethnic groups.
-Approximately eighty community radio licenses have been issued, although a quarter of these are inoperative.
+Broadcasts range from the country-wide and regional radio stations of the state-owned and funded SABC to fully commercial, privately owned stations to community stations that target specific cities, towns, neighbourhoods, or ethnic groups.
+Approximately 80 community radio licenses have been issued, although a quarter are inoperative.

-The majority of radio stations broadcast in English, although the other official languages of South Africa are represented on the airwaves as well.
-The industry is regulated by ICASA.
+The majority of radio stations broadcast in English, although the other official languages of South Africa are also represented on the airwaves.
+ICASA regulates the industry.